 Domini was raving in particular about his first course – a confit of chalk stream trout.
 Not everyone is lucky enough to have access to chalk stream trout, but everyone can get hold of salmon fillets.

 The confit process (see the post, How to Confit Duck, Chicken…Anything) does make the salmon unbelievably tender.
+And you can, of course, confit cod in a very similar way very successfully.

 Domini gave the Saucy Dressings approach the thumbs up.